 Check Point develops, markets, and supports policy-based enterprise security, traffic control and IP address management solutions that protect information assets and enhance the performance of enterprise networks.
 Check Point was founded in July 1993, introduced its first product, FireWall-1, in April 1994 and began generating revenues in the third quarter of 1994.
-The Company's revenues totaled \$34.6 million, \$86.4 million and \$141.9 million in 1996, 1997 and 1998, respectively, substantially all of which have been derived from the sales of its FireWall-1 product family and related maintenance contracts.
+The Company's revenues totaled \$86.4 million, \$141.9 million and \$219.6 million in 1997, 1998 and 1999, respectively, substantially all of which have been derived from the sales of its FireWall-1 and VPN-1 product families and related maintenance contracts.